 John Barrett Esq.
 (1790-1844) of Finnor House was a well-to-do and respectable gentleman farmer (and freeholder) who moved in the same circles as the Dillons of Ballaghdereen.
-He was the John Barrett who, in Killapoge Cemetery, erected the headstone for his parents Matthew Barrett (1749-1815) and Brigid Grelish.
+He was the John Barrett who, in Killapoge Cemetery, erected the headstone for his parents Matthew Barrett (1749-1815) and Brigid Grealish.

 Circa 1811 he married Mary Hanly (1791-1856).
-This couple had 12 children (who went on to be reputable clergymen, land agents, gentlemen farmers, merchants, magistrates and political leaders at local level).
+This couple had 12 children (who went on to be reputable clergymen, land agents, gentlemen farmers, merchants, magistrates and political leaders at a local level).

 Rev. Matthew J Barrett of Ballinameen 1812

 Martin Barrett Esq. of Prizon House 25/9/1814 Sp.
 Michael Barrett & Eleanor Farrell

 Patrick Barrett Esq. of Carrick-on-Shannon 1814-1878

 Michael Barrett Esq. of Finnor House 13/1/1818 Sp.
 Michl Barrett & Catherine Sharket